keras-team/keras-hub/.gemini/styleguide.md

 - **Modularity**: Models are broken down into distinct, reusable components: Backbone, Converter (Tokenizer, ImageConverter, etc.), Preprocessor, and Task.
 - **Consistency**: Strict adherence to naming and file structure conventions is crucial for predictability and maintainability.
-- **Validation**: Every component must be rigorously validated against the original model's implementation.
+- **Validation**: Every component must be validated against the original model's implementation.
 Numerical equivalence is a primary requirement, demonstrated via Colab notebooks.
 - **Reusability**: Prioritize using existing layers from `keras.layers` and `keras_hub.layers` before implementing custom logic.
-- **Backend Agnostic**: All code must be backend-agnostic, supporting TensorFlow, JAX, and PyTorch backends.
+- **Backend Agnostic**: All code must be keras 3 backend-agnostic, supporting TensorFlow, JAX, and PyTorch backends.

 ## Directory and File Structure